theJohnnyBrown/edx-platform/docs/en_us/course_authors/source/creating_content/create_video.rst

 <http://www.3playmedia.com>`_. `YouTube <http://www.youtube.com/>`_ also
 provides captioning services.

-In addition to your .srt file, you can provide other transcripts with your video.
-For example, you can provide downloadable transcripts in a text format such as .pdf, and you can provide transcripts in different languages.
-For more information, see :ref:`Additional Transcripts`.
+When you upload an .srt file, a .txt file is created automatically.
+You can allow students to download either the .srt file or the .txt file.
+You can also provide transcripts in different formats, such as .pdf, and you can provide transcripts in different languages.For more information, see :ref:`Additional Transcripts`.

-If you allow your students to downoad transcripts, a **Download transcript** button appears under the video.
+If you allow your students to download transcripts, a **Download transcript** button appears under the video.
 Students can then select either **SubRip (.srt) file** or **Text (.txt) file** to download the .srt or .txt transcript.